the-suri-project/suri-docs-old/docs/en/faqs.md

 <FaqBox title="Can I buy a sublevel of a suri?">

-Children are managed by their parent, so you need to ask the parent's owner how to buy a child suri.
+Children are managed by their parent, so you need to ask the parent's owner in order to to buy a child suri.

 > Note that almost all children of suris owned by the **Suri Project** can be directly bought
 > at [suri.domains](https://suri.domains)